Starwarsfan2099/starwarsfan2099.github.io/_posts/2020-11-19-cellebirte-ctf-ruth.md

 ![Tony M PeerId](https://starwarsfan2099.github.io/public/2020-11-19/ruth_4.JPG){:.shadow}
 {: refdef}

 The PeerId is listed as Tony M's id.
 The fact he made the first message supports him creating the group, as well as changing the group photo in the second message.

 Inputting `Tony M` reveals it is indeed the correct answer.
+{:.success}

 ### Device Identification - 20 points